An extensive list of the best Stoicism books along with brief descriptions.

-In A Guide to the Good Life, William B. Irvine plumbs the wisdom of Stoic philosophy, one of the most popular and successful schools of thought in ancient Rome, and shows how its insight and advice are still remarkably applicable to modern lives.
+In A Guide to the Good Life, William B. Irvine plumbs the wisdom of Stoic philosophy.
+Throughout the book, he shows how its insight and advice are still remarkably applicable to modern lives.
 Irvine offers a refreshing presentation of Stoicism, showing how this ancient philosophy can still direct us toward a better life.

-The Daily Stoic offers a daily devotional of Stoic insights and exercises, featuring all-new translations from the Emperor Marcus Aurelius, the playwright Seneca, and the slave-turned-philosopher Epictetus, as well as diamonds like Zeno, Cleanthes and Musonius Rufus.
+A daily devotional of Stoic insights and exercises, featuring all-new translations from Marcus Aurelius, Seneca, and Epictetus, as well as diamonds like Zeno, Cleanthes and Musonius Rufus.

-The Stoic philosophy – that what is in the way, is the way – can be applied to any problem: it’s a formula invented more than 2,000 years ago, whose effectiveness has been proven in battles and board rooms ever since.
+The Stoic philosophy – that what is in the way, is the way – can be applied to any problem.
+It’s a formula invented more than 2,000 years ago, whose effectiveness has been proven ever since.
 From Barack Obama’s ability to overcome obstacles in his election races, to the design of the iPhone, the stoic philosophy has helped its users become world-beaters.

-In Ego is the Enemy, Ryan Holiday shows us how and why ego is such a powerful internal opponent to be guarded against at all stages of our careers and lives, and that we can only create our best work when we identify, acknowledge and disarm its dangers.
+Ryan Holiday shows us how and why ego is such a powerful internal opponent to be guarded against at all stages of our careers and lives.
+We can only create our best work when we identify, acknowledge and disarm its dangers.

-In Lessons in Stoicism, philosopher John Sellars weaves together the key ideas of the three great Roman Stoics – Seneca, Epictetus and Marcus Aurelius — with snapshots of their fascinating lives, to show us how their ideas can help us today.
+Philosopher John Sellars weaves together the key ideas of the three great Roman Stoics – Seneca, Epictetus and Marcus Aurelius.
+With snapshots of their fascinating lives, he shows us how their ideas can help us today.

 The Little Book of Stoicism: Timeless Wisdom to Gain Resilience, Confidence, and Calmness, by Jonas Salzgeber

-In How to Think Like a Roman Emperor, cognitive psychotherapist Donald Robertson weaves the life and philosophy of Marcus Aurelius together seamlessly to provide a compelling modern-day guide to the Stoic wisdom followed by countless individuals throughout the centuries as a path to achieving greater fulfillment and emotional resilience.
+Donald Robertson weaves the life and philosophy of Marcus Aurelius together seamlessly to provide a modern-day guide to Stoicism.
+The philosophy itself has been followed by countless individuals throughout the centuries.
+This books shows we can still use it today as a path to achieving greater fulfillment and emotional resilience.